 Microprocessors are at the heart of modern digital systems, from everyday consumer electronics to critical infrastructure.
 Ensuring their security against various forms of attacks is crucial.
 One such form of attack, side-channel attacks, exploits information leaked during the execution of cryptographic algorithms, potentially compromising the system's security.
-As such, a key step in hardening microprocessors against side-channel attacks is identifying and mitigating these "leaky" hardware modules.
+As such, a key step in hardening microprocessors against sidechannel attacks is identifying and mitigating these "leaky" hardware modules.

 Several methods exist for detecting such leakages, each with strengths and weaknesses.
-Two methods, the Side-channel Vulnerability Factor (SVF) [5] and the Test Vector Leakage Assessment (TVLA) [9], have been commonly used in the field.
-SVF provides a measure of the potential exploitability of a leak, while TVLA offers a statistical framework for identifying whether a device under test is vulnerable to information leakage.
-However, the effectiveness of these methods can vary depending on the specific hardware and algorithm in use [20], [2].
+Two methods, the Side-channel Vulnerability Factor (SVF) [1] and the Test Vector Leakage Assessment (TVLA) [2], have been commonly used in the field.
+SVF provides a measure of the potential exploitability of a leak, while TVLA offers a statistical framework for identifying whether a device under test is susceptible to information leakage.
+However, the effectiveness of these methods can vary depending on the specific hardware and algorithm in use [3], [4].
 In this work, we applied these leakage assessment methods on two RISC-V cores: SHAKTI and Ibex.
-These cores, popular in various applications for their opensource nature, present a range of opportunities and challenges for security.
+These cores, popular in various applications for their open-source nature, present a range of opportunities and challenges for security.

-Our research question is: "How effectively can we harden microprocessors of varying sizes that run full cryptographic algorithms against side-channel attacks?".
-We aim to provide insights into how SVF and TVLA can be used to identify vulnerabilities in RISC-V cores of different sizes and how these findings can enforce the best strategies for hardening these cores.
+Our research question is: "In which ways can two common leakage detection methods contribute to hardening of microprocessors against side-channel attacks?".
+We aim to provide insights into how SVF and TVLA can be used to identify vulnerabilities in different RISC-V cores and how these findings can enforce the best strategies for hardening these cores.
 Through our experiments with different cryptographic algorithms, i.e. SHA-3 and AES, we seek to offer a comprehensive understanding of the ways these leakage detection methods can contribute to the hardening of RISC-V cores.
-Our findings will be of interest to security designers and architects, contributing to the development of more secure microprocessors/tools.
-[18].
+Our findings will be of interest to security designers and architects, contributing to the development of more secure microprocessors/tools [5].